codesofTG/codesofTG/README.md

-<h2 align="left">Hi 👋!
-My name is Thamizh Gnanam K S, a Java Full Stack developer from Bengaluru.</h2>
+<h2 align="left">Howdy! 👋 I'm Thamizh Gnanam K S, a Java Full Stack developer.</h2>

+###

+<h5>Mornings: "How you doin'?" | Evenings: "Why So Serious?".</h5>

+<h6>Forget switching gears, I seamlessly transition from sitcom and anime fanatic to nocturnal bug slayer. </h6> Unleashing my coding prowess as a bug-fighting vigilante.
+Conquering coding challenges by day, fighting bugs by night! 🦇💻

+Oh, and did I mention?
+At night, I also develop websites, but my design skills (Figma & Canva) are a work in progress.
+Learning, one pixel at a time!

 ###